lyteword/kjv/luke/chapter-23.md

 <sup>27</sup> ¶ And there followed him a great company of people, and of women, which also bewailed and lamented him.

-<sup>28</sup> But Jesus turning unto them said, Daughters of Jerusalem , weep not for me , but weep for yourselves , and for your children .
+<sup>28</sup> But Jesus turning unto them said, Daughters of Jerusalem, weep not for me, but weep for yourselves, and for your children.

-<sup>29</sup> For , behold , the days are coming , in the which they shall say , Blessed *are* the barren , and the wombs that never bare , and the paps which never gave suck .
+<sup>29</sup> For, behold, the days are coming, in the which they shall say, Blessed *are* the barren, and the wombs that never bare, and the paps which never gave suck.

-<sup>30</sup> Then shall they begin to say to the mountains , Fall on us ; and to the hills , Cover us .
+<sup>30</sup> Then shall they begin to say to the mountains, Fall on us; and to the hills, Cover us.

-<sup>31</sup> For if they do these things in a green tree , what shall be done in the dry ?
+<sup>31</sup> For if they do these things in a green tree, what shall be done in the dry?

 <sup>32</sup> And there were also two other, malefactors, led with him to be put to death.

 <sup>33</sup> And when they were come to the place, which is called Calvary, there they crucified him, and the malefactors, one on the right hand, and the other on the left.

-<sup>34</sup> ¶ Then said Jesus, Father , forgive them ; for they know not what they do .
+<sup>34</sup> ¶ Then said Jesus, Father, forgive them; for they know not what they do.
 And they parted his raiment, and cast lots.

 <sup>35</sup> And the people stood beholding.
 And the rulers also with them derided *him*, saying, He saved others; let him save himself, if he be Christ, the chosen of God.